-In 2000 was launched in Nice, France, "Un Festival c’est trop court!" - the European Short Film Festival of Nice.
+"Un Festival c’est trop court!"
+European Short Film Festival of Nice, France was first launched in 2000.
 It has become over the years a central meeting point for young European creation in the field of short films.
-The festival has also been able to anchor itself in the cultural landscape as a flagship event of the cinema season on the Côte d'Azur.
+The Festival has also been able to anchor itself in the cultural landscape as a flagship event of the cinema season on the Côte d'Azur.

 > open to short films using dance and movement in their purpose or as narrative device.
 Video clips and documentaries are not admissible.

 > film length must be under 25 minutes

 > open to all european productions and coproductions from countries listed below: Albania, Germany, Andorra, Austria, Belgium, Belarus, Bosnia-Herzegovina, Bulgaria, Cyprus, Croatia, Denmark, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Iceland, Italy, Kosovo, Latvia, Lithuania, Liechtenstein, Luxembourg, Macedonia, Malta, Moldavia, Monaco, Montenegro, Norway, Netherlands, Poland, Portugal, Czech Republic, Romania, the United Kingdom, San Marino, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Turkey, Ukraine.

 > non French-speaking film must be subtitled in French or English.